Bianca Jackson: 2008–2014

 By then, Terry's old spouse, Nikki Spraggan (Rachel Wilde) has arrived on the square.
 Bianca's jealousy over Nikki leads to her breaking up with Terry in public, but he soon continues to date Bianca in secret before telling her that he plans to move out of London.
-Terry and Bianca reunite, and at the last minute, Bianca gives Liam and Whitney her blessing to stay with Carol before taking Tiff and Morgan to live in Milton Keynes.
+Terry and Bianca reunite, and at the last minute, Bianca gives Liam and Whitney her blessing to stay with Carol before taking Tiffany and Morgan to live in Milton Keynes.

 The following year, Robbie moves with his son, Sami Jackson (Shiven Shankar) to Milton Keynes near Bianca.
 A few years later Bianca is invited to Whitney's wedding to Shirley's grandson, Lee Carter (Danny Hatchard), but she cannot attend; both Tiffany and Morgan arrive instead.
 Whitney later visits Bianca after her engagement to new lover Woody Woodward (Lee Ryan) collapses beyond repair.
-Months later, Bianca is informed that her cousin, Abi Branning, has died but cannot attend the funeral.
-When Tiff returns to Walford, she reveals that Bianca has tried to kill herself – though this turns out to be false when Tiff confesses to feeling neglected by Bianca and Terry; In turn Bianca agrees to Tiff living with Whitney.
-But then Tiff becomes involved in a drug ring the following year; Sonia informs Bianca, who is unable to return to help out.
+Months later, Bianca is informed that her cousin, Abi Branning (Lorna Fitzgerald) has died, but cannot attend the funeral.
+When Tiffany returns to Walford, she reveals that Bianca has tried to kill herself – though this turns out to be false when Tiffany confesses to lying after feeling neglected by Bianca and Terry; In turn Bianca agrees to Tiffany living with Whitney.
+When Tiffany becomes involved in a drug ring the following year, Sonia informs Bianca, who is unable to return to help out.